kspicer80/kspicer80.github.io/content/posts/2022-09-20-classifying-supreme-court-cases-by-century-with-spacy.md

 Continuing some work with the Supreme Court databases I've been fiddling around with lately, I was wondering if I could get a machine learning model to be able to correctly identify and classify a Supreme Court opinion by the decade in which it was written.
 So let's grab some data and see what we can do!

 There is a really wonderful [github repo](https://github.com/brianwc/bulk_scotus) that contains the .json files of all the Supreme Court cases made available through the [CourtListener API](https://www.courtlistener.com/api/).
-I forked this repo and then proceeded to do some basic data gathering/wrangling (all the code for this project is in my repo [here](https://github.com/kspicer80/ussc_text_classification)) First, our libraries:
+I forked this repo and then proceeded to do some basic data gathering/wrangling (all the code for the data wrangling and exploratory data analysis (EDA) are available in the the repo folder [here](https://github.com/kspicer80/spacy_text_cat/tree/main/data_wrangling_and_eda)) First, our libraries:

 ``` python
 import json